nunogon1211787/projectManagement/docs/(Templates)/US_Template.md

 ### 1.1.
 User Story Description

-*Insert here the User Story as described by the client.*
+As a Team Member i want to view the Scrum Board of the current sprint

 ### 1.2.
 Customer Specifications and Clarifications